thelondonsmiths/Solex_ser_recon_EN/README.md

 If Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.
 Similarly, if Tilt is set to 0, instrument misalignment can be recognised and corrected.

-The composite results window should be killed by pushing any key on the keyboard.
 By default, the Processing GUI will reappear after each run.
 The prior file location and several other GUI states are now saved in the _SHG_config_ file (previously in a _SHG.ini_ file).
 In CLI mode, the parameters in the _SHG_config_ file are ignored.